lneely/acme-claude/README.md

 + WebFetch
 ```

-Select the text and run `Claude-Permissions 'selected_text'`.
+4. Select the modified text and middle-click to apply the changes

 ### Available Tools